ycm-core/YouCompleteMe/README.md

 ### Full Installation Guide

-These are the steps necessary to get YCM working on a Unix OS like Linux or Mac OS X. My apologies to Windows users, but I don't have a guide for them.
-The code is platform agnostic, so if everything is configured correctly, YCM _should_ work on Windows without issues (but as of writing, it's untested on that platform).
+These are the steps necessary to get YCM working on a Unix OS and on Windows.

+**Note to Windows users:** we assume that you are running the `cmd.exe` command prompt and that the needed executables are in the PATH environment variable.
+Do not just copy the shell commands.
+Replace `~` by `%USERPROFILE%` in them and use the right Vim home directory.
+It should be `vimfiles` by default instead of `.vim`.

 See the _FAQ_ if you have any issues.